sarmadshamim/100-Days-of-code/README.md

 1. classes use to target element.major use for styling html element.to target html element. we use .classname
 2. Id is also same as classes.to target html element. we use #idname
 3. iframe tag used to embeded another document within the current html file

+### Meta tags

+1. use to specify charecter set, page description
+2. pieces of information you use to tell the search engines.

+### sementic tags in html

+1. those tags define the meaning of the content theu contain
+2. ex:- navbar tag contains navbar content
+3. footer and header some examples of sementics tags